hoyekan/hoyekan/README.md

 ---

 ### 🎯 About Me
 I am a geophysics and computational seismology enthusiast, combining wave physics with modern computational tools.
 I received an MSc in Geophysics from King Fahd University of Petroleum and Minerals (KFUPM).
-My area of interest are in wave propagation, theoretical seismology, seismic data processing/analysis, imaging, and inversion, and numerical modelling
+My area of interest are in wave propagation, theoretical seismology, seismic data processing/analysis, imaging, and inversion, and numerical modelling.

 currently completing my academic program (expected October 2026) while actively building and maintaining open-source software for the geophysical community.

-* **🔭 What I'm working on:** Developing and documenting **PyFWI**, an open-source package for seismic modeling and time-lapse Full-Waveform Inversion (FWI).
-* **🌱 Currently exploring:** Classical solutions in Theoretical Seismology and the time-domain complex-valued wave equation.
-* **⚡ Fun fact:** I leverage both Python and Julia to tackle complex dispersion and attenuation analysis.
-* **📫 Reach me at:** oyekan.geophysics@gmail.com | [hoyekan.github.io](https://hoyekan.github.io)

 ---